freegenomics/free-genomics-www/site/content/_index.md

     the planet.
 corevalues:
   heading: Our core values
-  text: Achieving Free Genomics is about sharing similar views on key issues and
+  text: Achieving Free Genomics is about putting its basic principles into
-    expressing them in a daily life.
+    practice.
 By working together we can ensure that the benefits of genomic research are equitably distributed and utilized for the betterment of society as a whole.
   list:
     - heading: Empowerment
       image: img/empowerment-img.jpg
-      text: >
-        We believe that people should have control over their own bodies and deserve of taking an active role in improving their own situation and that of their loved ones, fostering a sense of autonomy and self-efficacy.
+      text: We believe that individuals should have control over their own bodies and actively participate in enhancing their situations without seeking external approval, thus fostering a sense of autonomy and self-efficacy.
     - heading: Curiosity
       image: img/curiosity-img.jpg
       text: >
-        Curiosity as a driving force behind progress and the pursuit of knowledge.
-Open and impartial access to scientific achievements allows individuals to explore new paths to health and well-being, fostering innovation.
+        Curiosity propels progress and the quest for knowledge.
+Unrestricted access to scientific accomplishments empowers individuals to pursue novel avenues for health and well-being, thereby promoting innovation.
     - heading: Equal access
       image: img/equal-access-img.jpg
-      text: >
-        Every person, regardless of ethnicity or social status, deserves equal access to genetic knowledge and the ability to improve their quality of life.
-Bridging the gap in access to scientific knowledge is important.
+      text: All individuals, irrespective of ethnic background or social standing, are entitled to equal access to genetic knowledge and the opportunity to enhance their quality of life.
+Closing the disparity in accessing scientific information is crucial.
 tools:
   heading: Tools
   text: Free Genomics is not just about knowing more about oneself but also about